Jewish Naturalisation Act 1753

-The Jewish Naturalisation Act 1753 was an Act of Parliament (26 Geo.
-2, c.
-26) of the Parliament of Great Britain, which received royal assent on 7 July 1753 but was repealed in 1754 (27 Geo 2, c.
+The Jewish Naturalisation Act 1753 (26 Geo.
+2. c.
+26) was an Act of Parliament (United Kingdom) of the Parliament of Great Britain which allowed Jews resident in Britain to become naturalised by application to Parliament.
+It received royal assent on 7 July 1753 but was repealed in 1754 by the Naturalization of Jews Act 1754 (27 Geo.
+2. c.
 1) due to widespread opposition to its provisions.